PowerDNS/pdns/fuzzing/README.md

 Sanitizers
 ----------

-In order to catch the maximum of issues during fuzzing, it makes sene to enable the ASAN and UBSAN sanitizers via --enable-asan and --enable-ubsan options to the configure, or to set the appropriate flags directly.
+In order to catch the maximum of issues during fuzzing, it makes sense to enable the ASAN and UBSAN sanitizers via --enable-asan and --enable-ubsan options to the configure, or to set the appropriate flags directly.